kpreid/all-is-cubes/README.md

 This repository is divided into several Rust packages:

 * `all-is-cubes/` is a library containing all of the fundamental data types and algorithms.
 It is intended to be usable as a library but also contains the non-platform-specific top-level application logic.
+* `all-is-cubes-mesh/` is a library containing algorithms to generate triangle meshes from the voxel data.
 * `all-is-cubes-gpu/` is a library containing the GPU-based rendering code, depending on [`wgpu`](https://wgpu.rs/).
 * `all-is-cubes-ui/` is a library containing a widget framework and basic user interface functions (not platform-specific).
 * `all-is-cubes-content/` is a library containing “game content” — procedural generation and demos — that does not need to be part of the core library but is used by all of the below binaries.